calq-framework/cli/README.md

 ```

 ### System.CommandLine
-The following code was generated with Gemini 2.5 Pro.
+The following code was generated with AI using Gemini 2.5 Pro.
 The build fails with 170 errors, compiled with Visual Studio 2022 using .NET 9.
 ```csharp
 using System.CommandLine;